CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

     up there, scroll down to the instructions for issues only happening with stable and longterm kernels.*

-Check if the issue occurs with the fresh Linux kernel version you just installed.
+Check if the issue occurs with the fresh CQX96 kernel version you just installed.
 If it was fixed there already, consider sticking with this version line and abandoning your plan to report the issue.
-But keep in mind that other users might still be plagued by it, as long as it's not fixed in either stable and longterm version from kernel.org (and thus vendor kernels derived from those).
+But keep in mind that other users might still be plagued by it, as long as it's not fixed in either stable and longterm version from cqx96.org (and thus vendor kernels derived from those).
 If you prefer to use one of those or just want to help their users, head over to the section "Details about reporting issues only occurring in older kernel version lines" below.